 6- Look forward

 Think about all the other things that you are free to do now.
 But no need to show your ex that you’re happy.
 If you do it because you want to show something to your ex, you basically still not moving on.

 Just do something that you love to do, not do something because of your ex.

 This is the time for you to walk out of a relationship without having any ill will with each other.
-Build up a positive mindset that you’re breakup for a greater good.
+Build up a positive mindset that you’re breakup for the greater good.
 Don’t regret your decision and move forward.

 Letting go of someone you love can be very hard and painful.
 But it could be the best decision for a better future.
 It could be the best decision for your own happiness.
 There is nothing wrong with deciding someone isn’t for you.

 I hope this article was helpful to you.
 And I hope you will find a better person.
-Let us hear your comments and reactions about this article below.
+Let us hear your comments and reactions to this article below.